 Camden Arts Centre

 Camden Arts Centre is the place for world-class contemporary art exhibitions and education in Camden.
 Founded by artists in 1965, the artist’s practice still exists at their core, as they aim to involve the public in a participatory way by engaging them in the ideas and works of contemporary artists.
-In addition to the gallery, Camden Arts Centre hosts residencies, talks, art studios and a range of events and educational programs, both on- and off-site.
-Their versatile program ensures that the Centre is a dynamic place for seeing, making and talking about art, and many of these events are free!
+In addition to the galleries, Camden Arts Centre hosts residencies, talks, art studios and a range of events and educational programmes, both on- and off-site.
+Their versatile programme ensures that the Centre is a dynamic place for seeing, making and talking about art, and many of these events are free!
 After the show, go and have a drink in their relaxing café which offers wonderful fresh food by Alan and his team, or lie down in the garden to reflect and chat.

 Hampstead Arts Centre (renamed Camden Arts Centre in 1967) was created in 1965 providing the local community with classes in painting, life drawing, pottery, printing and basic design.
 The current Camden Arts Centre is situated at the corner of Arkwright Road and Finchley Road, NW3 in a Grade II listed premises, designed by the architect Arnold Taylor.
 The building’s integral qualities of simplicity, space and light were ideal for the showing of art and the first exhibition was held a year after the Centre was established.
 Inevitably, the site soon became a focal point for artists living locally.